yvesguillo/llm-serve/README.md

 docker system prune -a --volumes
 ```

-## Status
+## Project Status

-- Stable for local dev use.
+- Solid and stable for local LLM tinkering
-- Model pulls are *manual* for now.
+- Model pulls are still manual for now

-  Considering implementing a custom UI container for *Ollam* to automatically pull a set of default or user-defined models on startup, as well as offering the standard *Ollama* command interface.
+## Roadmap & Crazy Ideas

+- Future plans: add a custom UI container to preload models and expose Ollama’s CLI via web

+Got ideas?
+Spot a bug?
+Wanna make this thing even cooler?
+Open an issue or shoot a PR — we’d love to hear from you!